dannycab/phy482msu_s2020/notes/04-slides.md

 ## Announcements

-* Project homework will be graded tonight
+* Project homework is graded
   * Use GitHub Desktop to sync for feedback
+  * Quite a few empty repositories...
     * Please come see me ASAP if you need help with GitHub
-* Homework 2 posted; due Friday (Project HW due Monday)
+* Homework 2 posted; due Friday
-* Quiz 1 on Friday
-  * Last 20 minutes of class
-  * No cheat sheets; all formulas will be provided
-  * Solve a Gauss' Law Problem with cylindrical symmetry
-  * Sketch a graph of the resulting electric field

 </section>